ARCHER2-HPC/archer2-website/_courses/210421-hpc-containers-webinar.md

 ---
 layout: course
-title: High Performance Containers?
+title: CANCELLED - High Performance Containers?
 banner: web_banners_05.jpg
 human_dates: Wednesday 21st April 2021  15:00 - 16:00 BST
 start_date: 2021-04-21 15:00:00
 end_date: 2021-04-21 16:00:00
 trainers: Michael Bareford EPCC
 course_type: vt
 registration_status:
 registration_url:
 location: Online
 location_url:
 prace_course: false
 ---

+We regret that we have to CANCEL this webinar.
+We hope to be able to run a webinar on this topic at some point in the future but we are unable to set a date at this time.

 Containers are a convenient means of encapsulating complex software environments, but can this convenience be realised for parallel research codes?